-Various Nonce Misuse Resistant AE Schemes like SIV [15], BTM [6], HBS [7] are deterministic in nature and they don't use nonce.
+Various Nonce Misuse Resistant AE Schemes like SIV [17], BTM [8], HBS [9] are deterministic in nature and they don't use nonce.
 Instead they use distinct IVs which are processed from the message and associated data with the requirement that the message and associated data tuple should be distinct.
 But these constructions are less efficient since they are two pass construction (they have to process the message twice), where one pass is reserved for encryption another is for authentication.
-TriviA produce encryption key and authentication key in one pass (after the intermediate state is produced) and message is processed with this keys only once and hence it is more efficient. has
+TriviA produce encryption key and authentication key in one pass (after the intermediate state is produced) and message is processed with this keys only once and hence it is more efficient.

-4.1.2 Presence of Intermediate Tag
+5.1.2 Presence of Intermediate Tag